George Bush Intercontinental Airport: Artwork

+The airport houses over 130 works of art.
+In July 2024, Andrew Dansby of the Houston Chronicle described IAH as "like the world’s most inefficient art gallery", with 135 public works spread across the facility.

+61st Mayor of Houston, Texas Annise Parker led policies to mandate art funding.

-Ed Carpenter's Light Wings, a multicolored glass sculpture suspended below a skylight, adorns the Terminal A North Concourse.
-In Terminal A, South Concourse stands Terry Allen's Countree Music.
+Ed Carpenter's "Light Wings", a multicolored glass sculpture suspended below a skylight, adorns the Terminal A North Concourse.
+In Terminal A, South Concourse stands Terry Allen's "Countree Music."
 Allen's piece is a cast bronze tree that plays instrumental music by Joe Ely and David Byrne, though the music is normally turned off.
-The corridor leading to Terminal A displays Leamon Green's Passing Through, a 200 ft etched glass wall depicting airport travelers.
+The corridor leading to Terminal A displays Leamon Green's "Passing Through," a 200 ft etched glass wall depicting airport travelers.

 The elevators in Terminal B are cased in stainless steel accordion shaped structures designed by Rachel Hecker.
-The corridor leading to Terminal B has Dixie Friend Gay's Houston Bayou.
+The corridor leading to Terminal B has Dixie Friend Gay's "Houston Bayou."
 This work is composed of an 8 × 75 ft Byzantine glass mosaic mural depicting scenes from Houston's bayous and wetlands, several bronze animals embedded in the floor, and five mosaic columns.

-Lights Spikes, designed by Jay Baker, was created for the 1990 G7 Summit when it was hosted by President George H. W. Bush in Houston.
+"Lights Spikes," designed by Jay Baker, was created for the 1990 G7 Summit when it was hosted by President George H. W. Bush in Houston.
 The sculpture was relocated to the airport outside E Terminal after the meetings, from its original location in front of the George R. Brown Convention Center.
 The columns lean at a ten-degree angle toward a central point that represents Houston.
 The distance between each "spike" and this point is relative to the distance between Houston and the capitals of the countries the flags represent.
 The countries represented are the United States, the United Kingdom, France, Japan, Canada, Italy and Germany, as well as the European community.
 The airport has a display of lighted modern sculptures between terminals C and D.

 Radiant Fountains, LED-illuminated towers on JFK Boulevard, is the most prominent sculpture around the airport.

+Janavi Mahimtura Folmsbee's The Aquarius Art Tunnel, which is decorated like an aquarium, links Terminals D and E. The exhibit won the 2023 CODAawards People's Choice.

+2024/25 Terminal D improvements included fresh artwork celebrating the culture and diversity of Houston.

+In 2018, c. $850,000 was made available for art in the airport.

+Alton Du Laney is the curator of art for Houston's three airports.